JialeTomTian/site/content/notes/GradSchool.md

   <img src="/notes/images/gradschool_1.jpg" alt="Sublime's custom image"/>
 </p>

-## Background & Disclaimer
+> [!warning] Disclaimer
+>
-I am by no means an expert on graduate school admissions and this post is not meant to provide a complete a guide on how the admission process works.
-Through this writing, I hope to share some insights on my personal graduate school admission journey and some of my personal learnings along the way.
+> I am by no means an expert on graduate school admissions and
+> this post is not meant to provide a complete a guide on how
+> the admission process works.
+Through this writing, I hope
+> to share some insights on my personal graduate school admission
+> journey and some of my personal learnings along the way.
+## Background

 I first began seriously thinking about graduate school during my third (junior) year.
 I had been working with a professor